ORNL/DataFed/compose/README.md

 ### 2. Enter the .env varaibles for the Repo Services

-The .env file will be created in the DataFed/compose folder and will be hidden.
+The .env file will be created in the DataFed/Compose folder and will be hidden.
 The .env file variables can be changed at this point to your configuration.

-NOTE the .env file will be read verbatim by compose including any spaces or "#" comments so do not include anything but the exact text that needs to be included in the variables.
+NOTE the .env file will be read verbatim by Compose including any spaces or "#" comments so do not include anything but the exact text that needs to be included in the variables.

 ### 3. Globus configuration

-This step is only required once, after which the necessary files should exist in DataFed/compose/globus.
-These files will contain the Globus configuration needed for additional cycles of "docker compose up" and "docker compose down".
+This step is only required once, after which the necessary files should exist in DataFed/Compose/globus.
+These files will contain the Globus configuration needed for additional cycles of "docker Compose up" and "docker Compose down".

 ### 4. Building Repo Services